-If there are less than six strong stations available on the frequency band, the remaining memory preset controls will all store the last strong station available.
+If there are less than six strong stations available on the frequency band, the remaining memory preset

 To deactivate autoset and return to your audio system's manually set memory stations, press the AUTO SET again.

 Scan

 Press SCAN for a brief sampling of all listenable stations and CD tracks.
 Press again to disable and remain on the current selection.